obot-platform/obot-python/README.md

 - When creating or updating agents, model names are automatically converted to model IDs
 - Tool IDs are validated to ensure they exist
 - Updates only modify the specified fields, preserving other settings
+- Chat responses can be streamed in real-time
+- Both synchronous and asynchronous clients are supported
+- Conversations maintain thread context automatically

 ## TODO

-- Threads API
 - Workflows API
 - Credentials API
 - Webhooks API
-- Async client support
 - Error handling documentation
 - Rate limiting
 - Pagination support
 - OAuth support
-- Streaming responses
 - CLI tool
 - Type hints documentation
 - More examples and use cases